archived-by-ben/btsynctool/README.md

 * Generate combined write and read only secrets.
 * Display the version of the daemon.

-It is tested with BitTorrent Sync version 1.4.99.
+It is tested with BitTorrent Sync version 2.0.93 and 1.4.111.

 ####Getting Started
 Before beginning there are a number of variables that need to be configured.
 These that can be found at the top of the script `btsynctool`.